-In this article, you will learn how to select a random node from a singly linked list in C++.
-If you want to select a random node from a singly linked list, you can follow these steps:
+In this guide, you will discover the process of choosing a random node from a singly linked list in C++.
+To pick a random node from a singly linked list, adhere to the following steps:

 struct Node {